SatoryKono/ChEMBL_data_acquisition/README.md

 ### Schema validation

-Configuration values are validated against a JSON Schema via the ``jsonschema`` package.
-The schema mirrors the dataclass structure and checks types and value ranges, producing helpful error messages for nested fields.
+Configuration values are validated by :func:`library.config.load_config`, which calls :meth:`Config.model_validate <pydantic.BaseModel.model_validate>` from Pydantic.
+Validation follows the model definitions and produces detailed error messages for nested fields.
+The accompanying ``config.schema.json`` is generated from the same Pydantic model for IDE hints and documentation; it is not executed at runtime and should not be passed to ``jsonschema``.

 Command line flags have the highest priority.
 All utilities accept ``--config`` to point at a configuration file and ``--print-config`` to show the effective